MrRobinOfficial/Guide-UnrealEngine/README.md

 ---

 > **Warning**
-> Don't use `new` and `delete` operators `UObject` classes, as this would interfere with Unreal's garbage collection system.
+> Don't use `new` and `delete` operators on `UObject` classes, as this would interfere with Unreal's garbage collection system.

 | Aspect           | Stack                                    | Heap                                        |
 |------------------|------------------------------------------|---------------------------------------------|